From Ballet to Crochet

 Weaving & Textiles Crochet Scrunchie Workshop Lucy Ehrlich

-Crochet scrunchies are the new summer staple hair accessory.
-Make one with your personal creative touch at our workshop where you'll choose from a colourful collection of mohair, cotton and linen yarn to create a hair piece that's beautiful, fashionable, and proudly handmade.
+Crochet scrunchies are the new staple hair accessory, adding a creative detail to any wardrobe.
+In her workshop, Lucy will help you choose from her colourful collection of mohair, cotton and linen yarn - designing a hair piece that's beautiful, stylish, and proudly handmade.

 Palma de Mallorca, 45€